Consensus Date: 09 November 2018

 Number of Parasites x 8000 ÷ Number of Leucocytes = Parasites per microlitre

-The term "% parasitaemia" or proportion of red cells parasitized is often used to report results.
+The term “% parasitaemia” or percentage of red cells parasitized is often used to report results.
 Roughly 250,000 parasites per microlitre equates to 5% parasitaemia.
+Parasitaemia has been shown to correlate with clinical severity and is a predictor of test sensitivity.

 3.1.1 Suitable Specimens